watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud-native applications - Developer edition.md

    Copy this value you will use it later.

-2. Update your starter files by pulling the latest changes from Azure Devops
+2. Update your starter files by pulling the latest changes from Azure DevOps.

    ```bash
    cd ~/MCW-Containers-and-DevOps/Hands-on\ lab/lab-files/developer/content-web